 - Mint – a bit of mint is traditional in tabbouleh, but I have to confess that I’m not always a fan of mint in savoury dishes.
 If I use it, I use a very small amount.
 If you love mint, definitely add it in.
 If you’re not sure, use just a bit or omit.

-- As shown in the video above, when cutting chicken breasts for skewers, I like to trim away the rounded sides and the thin end, leaving an even-thickness rectangle. (*I don't throw the trimmings away.
+- When cutting chicken breasts for skewers, I like to trim away the rounded sides and the thin end, leaving an even-thickness rectangle. (*I don’t throw the trimmings away.
 I freeze them to add to soup etc.).
 Once you have your rectangle, cut in half lengthwise, then cut into cubes.
 These even-sized pieces will cook more evenly and you will be less likely to over-cook it.